martinthomson/i-d-template/doc/WEB.md

 Editors of documents (those with commit access to the repository) can review and merge pull requests.
-Simply go to the pull requests on the repository (`https://github.com/_$user_/_$repo_`/pulls) and select the pull request.
+Simply go to the pull requests on the repository (`https://github.com/_$user_/_$repo_/pulls`) and select the pull request.
 This will initially present a page that shows the summary provided by the author of the pull request and any discussion that has occurred.

-Here you can add new comments, but the most useful information is what changes are made.
-To see these, look for the "Files changed" tab, shown here:
+Here you can add new comments, but the most useful information is the changes that are being proposed.
+To see these, look for the "Files changed" tab, shown
+here:

 ![GitHub UI highlighting where the changed files are](images/pr-files.png)